 Greetings!

-I'm Yana Barysheva, a product strategist and designer who excels at solving complex challenges with clarity and pragmatism (ask me about designing products for the rat's nest that is retail energy!).
-For me, design is about finding solutions that work in practice—balancing creativity, strategy, and execution to move projects forward.
+I'm Yana Barysheva, a product strategist and designer who excels at solving complex challenges with clarity and pragmatism (ask me about designing products for the rat's nest that is retail energy!)

 Yana is the best product designer with whom I’ve ever had the pleasure of working.